 This is not a book review

 The Six Pillars of Self-Esteem by Nathaniel Branden is one of those books which is quotable after every page.
-It’s filled with poignant chunks of knowledge which give form and clarity to a term which is widespread, but not necessarily understood.
+It’s filled with poignant chunks of knowledge that give form and clarity to a term that is widespread but not necessarily understood.
 It’s a comprehensive analysis of a fundamental human trait and need.
-It is a psychology book which provides context and avenues of reasoning.
+It is a psychology book that provides context and avenues of reasoning.
 However, discussing these issues in a short article would not do them justice and would only lead to the same information easily available with a quick google search.
 Breaking with tradition, this Coffee House Reading is not about the book, but about a lesson the book has to offer, one which I’ve been struggling with for a while.
 How to transform knowledge into wisdom.